 - These beans would also make a great addition/side to pulled pork or chicken.

-- They even would make a great filling for burritos!
+- They even would make a great filling for rice and bean burritos!

 Beans are just a very economical and healthy dish to make.
 I love making this cuban black beans recipe often not just because of taste but because I try to plan a certain number of meatless meals per week and this fits that bill.